-- Service managers who need help to manage specific risks pull in experts when required. - This could also involve having a conversation with a senior manager or fellow manager who has been in a similar situation. - Certain risks are cross cutting and also need ownership at a corporate level to lead on translating, learning and providing support and solutions to service managers. - A list of experts for those risk areas where ownership is not clear from the organisational structure is maintained as Appendix 1 to this policy.
+- Service managers who need help to manage specific risks pull in experts when required.
+This equil also involve hearing a conversation with a series manager. - This could also involve having a conversation with a senior manager or fellow manager who has been in a similar situation. - Certain risks are cross cutting and also need ownership at a corporate level to lead on translating, learning and providing support and solutions to service managers. - A list of experts for those risk areas where ownership is not clear from the organisational structure is maintained as Appendix 1 to this policy.